sam-bailey/website_monitor/README.md

 1. Install the requirements in `requirements.txt`.
 2. (Optional) If you would like to send sms alerts using the `send_sms` helper function, set up a Twilio account, and follow the steps in `Twilio Setup` below.
 3. Create a new py file inside `src` and import and subclass `BaseWebsiteMonitor()` from `base.py`.
 4. In the subclass define the url of the website to be monitored, and the condition you are monitoring for.
+5. Create a for loop using the `monitor` method.
+This will monitor your website.
+Inside the loop run any actions you want in response to the monitoring.
-For an example of this, see `src/coolblue_xbox.py`.
+6. For a working example, see `src/coolblue_xbox.py`.

 ## Twilio Setup